Results 1 thru 10 of 14 for "college football:equipment"

 -Distinct from modern uniforms: The overall look of 1930s uniforms feels almost quaint compared to the modern versions.
 The lack of sophisticated materials, simple designs, and focus on functionality offer a glimpse into a bygone era of football.

-This is the sixth of seven articles in a series covering the 1935-36 Fall & Winter GoldSmith Athletic Equipment catalog.
-Preceding each section of the catalog is a one-page cartoon about the history of that type of equipment, in today’s case, football helmets. — www.footballarchaeology.com
+This is the first of seven articles in a series covering the 1935-36 Fall & Winter GoldSmith Athletic Equipment catalog.
+Preceding each section of the catalog is a one-page cartoon about the history of that type of equipment, in today’s case, football pants. — www.footballarchaeology.com

 Helmets are probably the first piece of equipment we think of when someone asks us about football.
 The head covering may be the most recognizable element of the gridiron.